-There is abundant evidence to support the use of the Rapid Prompting Method, facilitated communication, and similar methodologies that teach individuals with unreliable speech to communicate effectively by typing or pointing to letters on a letterboard.
+Abundant evidence supports the use of the Rapid Prompting Method (RPM), facilitated communication (FC), and similar methodologies that teach individuals with complex communication support needs to communicate effectively by typing or pointing to letters on a letterboard.

-- Some of this research provides evidence that non-speaking individuals cannot be assumed to lack intelligence or a desire to communicate socially, and therefore should be presumed capable of expressing complex thought and engaging with others.
-This evidence shows that most assessments of intelligence are not reliable for autistics and anyone else who cannot speak or control their bodies reliably.
+- Some of this research provides evidence that non-speaking individuals cannot be assumed to lack language or the desire to communicate socially, and therefore should be presumed capable of expressing complex thought and engaging with others.
+This evidence shows that most assessments of intelligence are not reliable for autistics and others who cannot speak or control their bodies reliably.

 - Some of the research provides evidence that autism is primarily a neuro-motor condition rather than a social or behavioral one.